harikt/aurav2book/manuscript/view.md

 The output will be the same as earlier when we invoke the view.

-> N.b.: Alternatively, we can use `include` or `require` to execute a PHP file directly in the current template scope.
+T> Alternatively, we can use `include` or `require` to execute a T> PHP file directly in the current template scope.

 ## Using Sections